-There are two 'formatting' utilities supplied; one for 40 track discs; the other for 80 track discs.
-On the utilities disc these are normally in drive 0, directory \$, which are the default values on start-up for both the Library and the Current drive/directory.
-(See command DRIVE and DIR).
+There are two 'formatting' utilities supplied: one for 40 track discs, and the the other for 80 track discs.
+On the utilities disc these are normally in drive 0, directory \$, which are the default values on start-up for both the library and the current drive/directory.
+(See commands DRIVE and DIR.)
 The third utility is VERIFY.

 The following pages describe the utilities.
-You can add utilities of your own by saving machine code programs into the library.
+You can add utilities of your own by saving machine-code programs into the library.

+FORM40 (<drv>)

-FORM40 (<drv>) Format a 40 track disc.
+Format a 40 track disc

-The command prepares new discs for using with the filing system on the BBC microcomputer.
+The command prepares new discs for use with the filing system on the BBC Microcomputer.
 It marks areas of disc where information will be stored and sets up a catalogue.
-The catalogue is empty at first but when you store programs and data on the disc the catalogue records their positions on the disc.
+The catalogue is empty at first, but when you store programs and data on the disc, the catalogue records their positions on the disc.
 They can then be retrieved quickly by reference to the catalogue.
 While formatting the information put on to the disc is verified automatically.

-1 To format a new disc insert the utilities disc into the disc drive and type
+To format a new disc insert the utilities disc into the disc drive and type